 In addition, due to the uncertainty of service quality and response time, essential equipment, such as the server running your business, should not be covered by third party maintenance agreements.
 You should get a contract on the spot on the same day from the OEM to minimize downtime.

-As a general rule, OEM maintenance contracts cannot compete with the cost of external suppliers, as OEM prices are often high as a comparison; however, it offers advantages:
+As a general rule, OEM contract manufacturing cannot compete with the cost of external suppliers, as OEM prices are often high as a comparison; however, it offers advantages:

 * Multiple levels of coverage